-When the Secure choice program is open for business, employees, who work for an employer that does not provide an employer-sponsored retirement plan, will be able to make an automatic payroll contribution into their personal Secure Choice IRA account.
-An employee can choose not to participate.
+When CalSavers is open for business statewide on July 1, 2019, employees who work for a participating employer will be able to make an automatic payroll contribution into their personal CalSavers IRA account.
+An employee can choose not to participate at any time.
 The account will stay with the employee from job to job throughout their career.
-Upon retirement, the employee could take all their money out or convert it to a monthly income stream.

 How do employees participate?

-Enrollment in Secure Choice is voluntary for employees.
+Participation in CalSavers is completely voluntary for employees.
 If an employee enrolls, but decides they no longer want to participate, they may opt-out of the program at any time.
-Employees will be given an opportunity to re-enter the program during an open enrollment period at least once every two years.
+Participating employees may also choose to change or stop their contributions at any time.

 How do participants contribute to their account?

 Once enrolled, participants will contribute to their account via automatic contributions from each paycheck.
-Employees can choose to set their own contribution rate.
-If a participant does not set their own rate, they will contribute a default rate to be set between 2% and 5%.The Secure Choice Board will consider adopting automatic escalation, in which employee contributions would be automatically increased by 1% annually up to 8% each year.
+Employees can choose to set their own contribution rate at any time.
+If a participant does not set their own rate, they will contribute a default rate of 5%.Unless they choose otherwise, their contributions will increase by 1% each year until reaching 8%.